mapattacker/datascience/sl-deeplearning.rst

 GPU
 -----

-Tensorflow was able to run faster and more effeciently using Nivida's GPU ``pip install tensorflow-gpu``.
+Tensorflow is able to run faster and more effeciently using Nivida's GPU ``pip install tensorflow-gpu``.

 Preprocessing
 ---------------